Table Of Contents

 How AWS Lambda Works

-As the go-to serverless computing platform for AWS web services, Lambda offers a powerful platform for developers to create and run complex cloud-based applications.
+As the go-to serverless computing platform for AWS web services, Lambda offers developers a powerful platform for creating and running complex cloud-based applications.

-Lambda also integrates with other web services in the AWS ecosystem seamlessly so you can have all the options you need to create large, secure, flexible, and cost-efficient applications in the cloud.
+Lambda also seamlessly integrates with other web services in the AWS ecosystem, giving you all the options you need to create large, secure, flexible, and cost-efficient applications in the cloud.

 The other AWS services you may need include: